EthanLife41/FireFrame/README.md

 # FireFrame

-FireFrame turns a cheap Amazon Fire tablet into a wall- or desk-mounted control panel for your Mac: big touch buttons that trigger macOS Shortcuts and apps, live system stats, a Bluetooth device picker, your calendar, timers, and a photo slideshow.
-The server runs on the Mac; the tablet is just a browser pointed at it over your local Wi-Fi.
+FireFrame turns a cheap Amazon Fire tablet into a wall- or desk-mounted control panel for your Mac.
+Has things like buttons to trigger macOS Shortcuts and apps, live system stats, a Bluetooth device picker, your calendar, timers, and a photo slideshow.
+The server runs on the Mac, but the tablet is just a browser pointed at it over your local Wi-Fi.

 It is macOS-first.
 On other systems the UI still runs, but the macOS-specific features (Bluetooth, Calendar, Shortcuts) show a clear "unavailable" state.

 ## Why I built this

-I got a Fire HD 8 for almost nothing during a sale.
+I got a Fire HD 8 for free.
 Fire OS is too locked down and the hardware too slow to make it a good tablet, but it has a fine screen and Wi-Fi, which is all you need for a screen that sits on a stand and does one job.
-I wanted an [Elgato Stream Deck](https://www.elgato.com/stream-deck) without buying one, so I built a small web app the tablet could display full-screen and used it to drive Focus modes, app launches, and a calendar glance on my Mac.
+I wanted something like a streamdeck without buying one, so I built a small web app the tablet could display full-screen and used it to drive Focus modes, app launches, and a calendar glance on my Mac.
 FireFrame is that project, cleaned up.

 ## Features